sawatzkylindsey/workbench/documentation.md

 #### Details
 *Ignore* is a mechanism to hide terms from the view of the termnet.
-Using ignore does not change any of the math behind the other behaviours of the termnet, such as *Search* or *Amplify*/*Dampify*.
+Using ignore does not change any of the math behind the other behaviours of the termnet, such as *Focus* or *Amplify*/*Dampify*.